Shipy4kaRU/gulp-build-2024/README.md

 ## Build Commands:

-- `gulp`: processes html, css, and js files, optimizes new photos, and transfers everything to the **dist/** folder
+- `gulp`: processes html, css, and js files, optimizes new photos, and transfers everything to the **dist/** folder (without fonts)
 - `gulp fonts`: converts fonts in woff,woff2 format and transfers it all to the **dist/fonts/** folder
-- `gulp zip`: creates .the zip archive of the dist folder (the name is taken from the main folder of the project) and places it in the main folder of the project on an equal footing with the folders dist and src
+- `gulp zip`: creates the .zip archive of the dist folder (the name is taken from the main folder of the project) and places it in the main folder of the project on an equal footing with the folders dist and src
 - `gulp webp`: convert images to .webp format.

 ---